stevenelson35/stevenelson35.github.io/_posts/2023-06-22-basilique.md

 The AURA Experience immerses you in a captivating visual and musical universe, presented upon one of the most sublime canvases imaginable: the French-inspired, Gothic Revival architectural interior of Notre-Dame Basilica of Montréal.

-It was quite an expericience, but a little loud for Camilla, whose ears I covered with my hands while she hummed along.
+The light and music show was quite an experience.
+It was little loud for Camilla, so I covered her ears with my hands while she hummed along.

 After a hot day of walking around Montreal and often carrying Camilla, I had a migraine that lasted through the night.
-Finally after 6am I had some relief -- possibly helped by seeing this restful face.
+Finally after 6am the next morning I had some relief -- possibly helped by seeing this restful face.

 ![Camilla Sleeping]( {{ site.url }}assets/media/20230626_213224.jpg )
 <br/>